Rent and service charges

 Find more information on our Cost of living support page.

-You may also like to use the Better off calculator, where you can check if you’re receiving everything you’re entitled to or may qualify for additional benefits or lower tariffs.
+You may also like to use the Better off Calculator, where you can check if you’re receiving everything you’re entitled to or may qualify for additional benefits or lower tariffs.

 As long as you work with us to manage any arrears you have, you will not lose your home if you cannot pay your rent.